The Baruch College Faculty Handbook

-The Joint Committee on Curriculum Committee and Articulation requires all courses to have appropriate learning goals.
+The School Curriculum Committees require all courses to have appropriate learning goals.

-1. Learning goals are more than just teaching goals.
+1. Learning goals are different from teaching goals.
 A weakness in many course proposals submitted is a tendency to mistake teaching goals for learning goals.

-Teaching goals often reflect what the instructor wants to do in a very general, vague way.
-For example, we might see a statement formulated in this manner:
+Teaching goals often reflect what the instructor wants to do in a general way.
+For example, we might see a statement formulated like this:

 The purpose of this course is to introduce students to the basic theoretical concepts in the field, to examine the historical development of these concepts, and to explore current controversies.

 As a statement of teaching goals, this is fine.
-But the statement does not address the question of what students will actually take away from the course and so is unacceptable as a formulation of learning goals.
+But the statement does not address the question of what students will actually take away from the course and so it is not a formulation of learning goals.
 Other examples of problematic formulations include terminology such as “develop an appreciation of” or “expose students to.”
 The weakness of these goals is not that they are unworthy, but that they primarily describe what the instructor intends to do or to accomplish over the course of the semester.
 In other words, they are instructor-oriented rather than student-oriented.

-Learning goals should describe actions that students will be able to perform upon completing the course and therefore differ crucially from descriptions of what we intend to teach.
+Stated succintly: learning goals should describe actions that students will be able to perform upon completing a course.
+Therefore, they differ from descriptions of what we intend to teach.
 In reformulating goals from the student perspective, we should think not just about what we want to cover in the course but also about how we will know that students have learned the things that we want to cover.
-The questions that the author of the statement quoted above should be asking him or herself are: how will I know that my students have been successfully introduced to the basic theoretical concepts; that they understand the historical development of these concepts; and that they are familiar with current controversies in the field?
+The author of the statement above should be asking him or herself: how will I know that my students have been successfully introduced to the basic theoretical concepts; that they understand the historical development of these concepts; and that they are familiar with current controversies in the field?
 (Possible answers -- they will be able to: define them; explain how they developed; and list or outline these controversies.)

-2. In formulating learning goals the members of the Joint Committee suggest using the phrase: “will be able to…”
+2. In formulating learning goals the members of the Assessment Committee suggest using the phrase: “students will [be able to]…”